Claim Exempt on Federal Income Taxes

 When I look at my paycheck, especially when its a check where I worked a ton of overtime, I am always saddened by the federal income tax line.
 I wouldn’t mind so much if I actually owed them the money, but at the end of the year I end up getting all of it back.
-Claiming exempt from federal income tax requires pre-planning and an understanding of tax brackets, deductions and credits.
+Fortunealty there is a way for people who end up owing no money in federal income taxes to keep the from withholding any money at all from your paychecks.
+The ability to claim exempt on federal income taxes requires pre-planning and an understanding of tax brackets, deductions and credits.
 To claim exempt on federal income taxes the IRS requires that two criteria be met:

 “1.
 For the prior tax year, you had a right to a refund of all federal income tax withheld because you had no tax liability, and